 Nocturnal behaviour: Cats by nature are nocturnal, and may meow more during the night.

 Senility: Senior cats may develop senility in their later years which can cause confusion and excessive vocalisation.

-It is important to find out the cause of the vocalising in order to address the problem correctly.
-A physical examination by your veterinarian is also important, to rule out a medical cause for this behaviour.
+It is important to find out the cause of the vocalising to address the problem correctly.
+A physical examination by your veterinarian is also can rule out a medical cause for this behaviour.
 If it is due to stress your vet will be able to advise on ways to reduce stress in your cat’s life, and in severe cases may prescribe some anti-anxiety medication.

 Feeding the cat should stop the vocalising.
 Feed him smaller amounts more often.